CDRT/docs/bios/settings/thinkpad/password.md

 8. 11 characters
 9. 12 characters

-**Note**.
-If a supervisor password is set, you cannot change the minimum length until you log in as a supervisor.
+?> If a supervisor password is set, you cannot change the minimum length until you log in as a supervisor.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
    |:---|:---|:---|:---|